GaiaNet-AI/docs/docs/node-guide/customize.md

 ### Select an LLM

 There are over 10,000 finetuned open-source LLMs you can choose from on Huggingface.
-GaiaNet also encourages you to finetune your own LLMs based on open-source models.
+They each have different sizes (larger models are more capable but more expensive to run), unique capabilities (eg uncensored, to excel in math or reasoning, to support large context length etc), domain expertise (eg medicine, coding), and / or styles (eg to speak like a teacher or a pirate, to respond in code, to follow conversations).

 To replace GaiaNet node's default LLM with an alternative finetuned model, you will need to make changes to the model file, prompt template, and model context length parameters.
 Those parameters vary depending on the model, but they can be found on the [gaianet Huggingface organization](https://huggingface.co/gaianet)'s model cards.
 For example, the following command changes the LLM to a Llama 3 8B model finetuned with the Chinese language.
 The new model's context length is 8k (8192 bytes) and the prompt template is the same as the original Llama 3 Instruct models.

 ```